telerik/blazor-docs/getting-started/web-app.md

 ````

-### 4.3.2 Apps with Interactivity Location set to Per Page / Component
+### 4.3.2 Apps with Interactivity Location set to Per page/component

 Instead of setting the interactive render mode for the entire app, you can also set it only for specific pages and components.
 This is useful if you want to have different render modes in the app.
 In this case, make sure that the `TelerikRootComponent` is part of a component hierarchy that is interactive.